thorgate/django-esteid/README.md

 ## Testing

-There is a possibility to test the signing flow with ID card and Mobile ID (the demo service) with the test views coming with the library.
+There is a possibility to test the signing flow with ID card, SmartID and Mobile ID (the demo services) with the test views coming with the library.

+**NOTE:** you may not be able to use the live Esteid services even with live credentials.
+The live services keep an IP address whitelist which only contains IP addresses as specified in customer's contract.

 To run the django-esteid test server with the test views,
 * install the virtual environment if not installed yet,